 Today you will have the chance for a unique approach to historical Macedonia.
 We will drive from Thessaloniki to picturesque Edessa where we’ll see the town’s famous Waterfalls which is Edessas landmark.

 Our next stop after Edessa is Naoussa, a site of exceptional beauty and importance.
 Here is Aristotle’s School, the picturesque site where the great philosopher taught ‘the doctrines of morals and politics’ to Alexander the Great and the Macedonian youth.
-Also Naousa is one of the most important wine producing areas in Greece.
+Also, Naousa is one of the most important wine-producing areas in Greece.
 Here is the Xinomavro grape variety cultivated and along with the Agiorgitiko variety (Nemea), are considered to be the most glorious red Greek varieties.
 Xinomavro is extremely valuable for the winery of Northern Greece.
-It has intense color, high acidity and rich aroma.
-The characteristics of the wines that give the xinomavro improve over time, so they can aged.
+It has intense color, high acidity, and rich aroma.
+The characteristics of the wines that give the xinomavro improve over time, so they can age.
 Xinomavro of Naoussa was the only wine which after the transatlantic trip to America would arrive unspoiled.
 Other wines would turn into vinegar.

 After Naousa drive to Vergina (ancient Aigai), to experience the unique Museum, created in the Great Tumulus covering the royal tombs of Macedonia.
 See the astonishing findings from the tomb of King Phillip II, Alexander’s father, and feel the thrill of the greatest discovery of the 20th century.
 Just a few miles away is Veria (Biblical Beroea).
-Here you can visit Saint Paul’s Bema, and then stroll through the old Jewish neighborhood and the colourful market area.
-A walk in a city where past is present and around.
-After our short visit in Veria we’ll return to Thessaloniki.
+Here you can visit Saint Paul’s Bema, and then stroll through the old Jewish neighborhood and the colorful market area.
+A walk in a city where the past is present and around.
+After our short visit to Veria, we’ll return to Thessaloniki.
 Overnight.

 5th Day: Thessaloniki, Pella, Dion, Thermopylae, Athens